 1) Take inventory of your strengths and weaknesses.
 Start with four strengths and one weakness.
 You may have trouble seeing your strengths, so be prepared to ask a friend, family member, or therapist for help.
 Many of us have been raised to be modest.
 We may discount our talents and take our accomplishments for granted.
 Or we lack perspective, and it takes others to point out our best, most distinctive qualities.

 Your weaknesses, however, may come more quickly and painfully to mind.
 Learn to handle them with compassion and pluck.
 Remember none of us got to choose all the things we were born with or would later acquire.
 Look for ways to turn those disadvantages into advantages.
-Flaws can makes us more forgiving.
+Flaws can make us more forgiving.
 Weak spots can be opportunities for growth.
 Curses can give us purpose.

 2) Know your story.
 Know what got you to this point in life and find a way to tell yourself the story that leaves you feeling like the living, learning, fundamentally good, capable human being that you are.
 And construct a briefer, lighter version of it you feel comfortable sharing with others.